 Speed, capacity, and travel distance of the elevator

 Angle of wrap the cable will have around the traction sheave

 Traction cable design (regular vs. lang lay, EHS cable, Hardness, etc.)

 At Titan, we’ve worked on the largest variety of sheaves imaginable.
-Whether directly duplicating an existing sheave, or engineering a replacement for a sisal rope-lined winding drum (yes, we’ve worked on those too), Titan has the expertise and equipment to get your project underway and complete on time and under budget.
+Whether directly duplicating an existing sheave, or engineering a replacement for a sisal rope-lined winding drum (yes, we’ve worked on those too), Titan has the expertise and equipment required to get your project underway and completed on time and under budget.